 Obtain Seed

-The Obtain Seed option is exclusive to Fruits and Vegetables.
-This destroys the Ingredient to obtain a Seed for use at the Farm in the Greymane Camp (available after Second Expansion Mission) to produce more of that ingredient.
+The Obtain Seed option is exclusive to Fruits, Vegetables or any otherwise farmable item like Abyss Cells.
+This destroys the item to obtain a Seed for use at the Farm in the Greymane Camp (available after Second Expansion Mission) to produce more of that ingredient.

 Feed Horse